j0shbregman/MDE-PowerBI-Templates/ASR_scripts/ReadMe.md

 **Important:** ```$programs``` table is a key=value pair, with [] are used to denote programs that have version year info, like [Visual Studio]  For such entries with [], we will lookup file description in file version info and use that, if it doesnt exists, we will fallback using generic name.

+### Best effort to trigger RunOnce of MpRecoverTaskbar.exe

+The ```MpRecoverTaskbar.exe``` is added as a RunOnce to every user.
+There is a best effort attempt to trigger RunOnce immediately for logged in users by impersonating their tokens.
+This is only expected to work if the script is run from local SYSTEM account, and may work from an elevated administrator context depending on the local security policy.
+Even if triggering the RunOnce is unsuccessful, then the .exe will run in the next time the user logs in.
+Non logged on users will still have to log in to have the ```MpRecoverTaskbar.exe``` run.

+The ```MpRecoverTaskbar.exe``` is either downloaded from the Microsoft Download Center or copied locally from the current working directory to the Windows directory.
+Before copying the file to the Windows directory the script validates the authenticity of the binary, unless the SkipBinaryValidation is enabled.

 ### VSS Recovery (Optional)
 If the script discovers VSS (shadow copy), then the shadow copies are mounted, and the following paths/extensions are restored if the files exist